lotusinriver/MonitorProgressRevit/README.md

 Multi-treaded use of the Revit API is not supported since Revit 2015.
 Which means Revit API call is not allowed to start in BackgroundWorker

-Here is a workaround to monitor the progress in a modal dialog while running Revit API call at the same time.
+Here is a workaround to monitor the progress in a modal dialog while running Revit API call in the same thread.

 Two tricks: